 Ilchester Town Trust – Charity No. 235579

-Ilchester Town Trust was established on 13th September 1889 by the dissolution of the Bailiff and Burgesses of Ilchester under the Act (Municipal Corporation Act 1883) Charter of H.M.
-Queen Victoria, to repair and maintain the Town Hall, contribute to the lighting of the village streets, and contribute to any purpose for the public benefit of the inhabitants of Ilchester.
-There were five trustees appointed from the Vestry Meeting and one Archaeological & Natural History Trustee appointee.
+Ilchester Town Trust was established on 13th September 1889 by the dissolution of the Bailiff and Burgesses of Ilchester under the Municipal Corporation Act 1883, Charter of Queen Victoria.
+The Trust was commissioned to repair and maintain the Town Hall, contribute to the lighting of the village streets, and contribute to any purpose for the public benefit of the inhabitants of Ilchester.
+There were five trustees appointed from the Vestry Meeting and one Archaeological & Natural History Trustee appointed.

-The scheme has been amended in recent years, with the current requirement consisting of 9 Trustees – 2 from the Parish Council, 1 from IDCA (Ilchester and District Community Association) and 6 members co-opted to serve for five years each.
-The nominated members serve for 5 years subject to their being nominated by their respective organisations.
-All memberships can be extended for a further 5 years, but concluding at 10 years as the maximum.
+The original scheme has been amended in recent years.
+The current number of Trustees required is nine.
+Two Trustees should be from the Parish Council, one from IDCA (Ilchester and District Community Association) and six members co-opted .
+Members serve for five years, but memberships can be extended for a further five years, concluding at ten years as the maximum.

 The Scheme does not permit relief of any public rates, taxes or public funds.
 The Charity now has vested ownership in the Roman Cemetery at Northover.